Kauan-Santos-Souza-Dev/Kauan-Santos-Souza-Dev/README.md

 **[Scraper](https://github.com/Kauan-Santos-Souza-Dev/Scraper)**
 Automated job aggregator for remote tech positions.
 Filters by location and stack via Telegram digest.
 Built with Node.js, Fetch API, and dotenv.

-**Sentinela** *(in roadmap)*
-Automated monitor for Brazilian public service job announcements with Telegram alerts.
-Real validated user before a single line of code was written.

 ---